jryans/jryans.github.com/source/blog/cv.markdown

 I enjoy building tools that improve the daily workflow of developers, designers, and engineers.
-I want to work with a first-class team and collaborate with the open source community to improve the security and performance of applications people build by advancing the state of the art in compilers, visual editors, IDEs, and other tooling.
+I want to work with a first-class team and collaborate with the open source community to improve the applications people build by advancing the state of the art in compilers, visual editors, IDEs, and other tooling.

+Modern computing is far too rigid.
+Applications can only function in preset ways determined by some far away team.
+I am currently exploring how to make computing more malleable so that anyone can reshape, extend, compose, and share new functionality in ways that were never anticipated or planned for.
+I hope to restore some of the magic that mainstream computing has forgotten and give people more power to create the computing environment that works for them.

 <div class="section">Projects</div>